biohub-hpc/bruno-hpc-documentation/docs/3._Software_Stack_Management/e._Python_Anaconda_and_Mamba.md

-# The Conda Module
+# Python Anaconda and Mamba

 [Anaconda Python](https://www.anaconda.com/) is a very popular Python environment/distribution, which is made available via the centrally managed `anaconda` module.
 Typical usage of `conda` is to use it to manage/access multiple virtual environments, allowing the install of Python tools and packages that would otherwise conflict and be impossible to intall into the same location.

 After `module load anaconda` you will have access to `conda` installed environments which are centrally maintained.

 ```